wp-plugins/wp-video-posts/readme.txt

 6. WP Video Posts Front End Uploader.

 == Changelog ==
+= 3.0 =
+- Added FFMPEG options to remove / change flags passed to ffmpeg during encoding.
+- Implemented a cleaner check for ffmpeg existance on the server.
+- Added an option to select between a flowplayer and a video js player (HTML 5).
+Defaults to a flowplayer.
+- Added an option to have a "clean" url for video posts (no '/videos/' in the post slug).
+- Added an option for video js player to autoplay and display a splash image or not.

 = 2.0.2 =
 - Fixed bug with dimensions for thumb video typo not having a space after the flag therefore the thumb was not generated nor saved.
 - Added flash rewrite rule on plugin activation/deactivation to update teh permalink structure on custom post creation so that you don't have to resave your permalink settings to allow the links to the video posts to work.